43615/adc-lang/MANUAL.md

 Format specifics:
 - Since `-` (minus/hyphen) is an arithmetic function, the character `` ` `` (grave/backtick) is used as the negative sign.
 - Fractional digits start with `.` (period).
 For values |x|<1, the leading 0 may be omitted.
 Recurring digits begin with the same `` ` `` character (at any point after the `.`) and continue until the number ends.
 For example, 1/700 can be entered as `` 0.00`142857 ``.
-- For bases higher than 10, the whole number must be prefixed by `'` (apostrophe).
-This will cause any letters to be processed as part of the number, until the number ends.
-Example with input base 16: `'dEaD.bEeF` = 57005.7458343505859375.
 - Scientific/exponential notation uses `@` (at sign) instead of the more conventional e/E. The exponent values themselves are always interpreted as decimal, but applied to the current input base.
 Negative exponents also use `` ` ``.
+- Bases above 10 use letters for digits after 9.
+To include letters in a number, it must be prefixed by `'` (apostrophe).
+Example with input base 16: `'dEaD.bEeF` = 57005.7458343505859375.
-- For bases above 36, a special `'enclosed'` format must be used.
+- Bases above 36 use a special `'enclosed'` format.
 Numbers are represented as a space-separated series of digits, which are in decimal themselves.
 Negatives, fractionals and exponents work identically.
 Example with input base 100: `` '`12 3.45 0 67@`8' `` = -1203.450067 * 100^-8.
+  - Plain numbers without apostrophes are also accepted, and interpreted as decimal.

 Number output is controlled by the [parameters](#parameters) K and O. Additionally, there are 3 display formats:
 - Normal: `123456.7`
 - Scientific: `1.234567@5`
-- Fraction: `1234567 10 /`
+- Fraction: `1234567 10/`

 These are equally correct ways of expressing a number, as inputting them back would give the same value.
 By default, outputting a number generates all 3 formats and picks the shortest one (preference order as listed), but one of these may be forced using an additional parameter.